kinow/msc-project-management/README.md

 only, no exercises or answer of assignments will be made public here.

-Inspired on similar repositories created by [Manuel G. Marciani](https://github.com/manuel-g-castro) for his MsC and PhD.
+Inspired on similar repositories created by [Manuel G. Marciani](https://github.com/manuel-g-castro) for his MSc and PhD.